-- New school construction of three elementary schools and one high school. - Three new and/or repurposed school facilities. - Construction of an addition at three high schools. - Relocation of modular buildings. - Renovation of 25 elementary schools, five middle schools, and three high schools. - Acquisition of land for one new high school.
+- New school construction of three elementary schools and one high school. - Three new and/or repurposed school facilities. - Construction of an addition at three high schools. - Relocation of modular buildings. - Renovation of 25 elementary schools, five middle schools, and three high schools. - Acquisition of land for two new high schools.